Helpful Books:

 <td bgcolor="#FFCD9B" width="297" valign="bottom">

-you may have a story to tell down here.
+<font face="Arial">And you may have a story to tell down here.
 That you want aligned on

-left margin and at the bottom of the table cell.</font>
+the left margin and at the bottom of the table cell.</font>

 </td>